 Our affordable housing sites provide accommodations to individuals and families experiencing homelessness.
 Many tenants have previously spent years living rough outdoors, in city shelters, in unhealthy and sub-standard conditions, or in a correctional or health institution.
 On-site staff run programs, connect tenants to other support services and provide information about the local community.

 145 Queen Street East

-76 shared units available to both men and women.
+76 shared units available to all genders.
 Staff is on-site 24 hours a day to offer support, provide information on programs and services, and give referrals to doctors, dentists, legal help, training and employment opportunities.
 Residents can also participate in our Open House Drop-in Program which takes place on the main floor every weekday.

 Dawes Road Housing

 48 housing units for families, singles and couples – it also has an outdoor recreational area and a community garden.

 32 units for singles, two and lone-parent families, transgender families, people with disabilities and youth living independently but supported by the Crown.
 The building has a shared cooking area and a community space for gathering and celebrations.